epousa/IT-infrastructure-monitoring/README.md

 >
 > At this stage, the kafka consumer is already using our costume EventsMapper.java and OpenNMSKafkaConsumer.java files that fit our needs.

+### OpenNMS - SNMP Data collection
+To fetch performance data from a node using SNMP you need to configure snmpd service through `snmpd.conf` file appropriatly.
+Create groups, match the community string, define a view with the OID that fetchs the data you want and define where snmp traps should go using `trapsink` followed by the destination IP.

+Then go to openNMS configure SNMP by IP through `settings -> Configure SNMP Community Names by IP Address` and insert the IP of the desired node with the correct community string.
+At last, navigate to that node and rescan manually to detect the SNMP service.

+### OpenNMS - Receive SNMP Traps

 ### OpenNMS - Alarm Correlation